OpenCyphal/pycyphal/docs/pages/cli.rst

 Command-line tool
 =================

-The information contained here can also be accessed via ``--help``.

-The command-line tool has an alias named ``uc``.
+The command-line tool can be invoked in one of the following ways:

+- Using its full name, same as the library: ``pyuavcan``.
+- Using the alias ``uc``.
 It's easier to type, but may conflict with other commands under the same name, so its availability depends on the configuration of the local system.
+- By explicitly invoking the Python package: ``python -m pyuavcan``.

 There is an unlisted optional dependency ``coloredlogs``.
 As the name suggests, if this library is installed, the log messages emitted into stderr by the CLI tool will be nicely colored.

+The information contained below can also be accessed via ``--help``.

 .. computron-injection::
     :filename: synth/cli_help.py